mainkoon81/U004-project-Python-AB-testing-typical/README.md

    - 2.Average Reading Duration: 0
    - 3.Average Classroom Time: 0.032
    - 4.Completion Rate: 0.039
  - If our original alpha value was 0.05, Bonferroni corrected alpha value is 0.0125. so..
-With the Bonferroni corrected alpha value, statistically significant metrics are...only Average Reading Duration.
+With the `Bonferroni corrected alpha value`, statistically significant metrics are...only Average Reading Duration.
  - Since the Bonferroni method is too conservative when we expect correlation among metrics, we can better approach this problem with more sophisticated methods, such as: the closed testing procedure, Boole-Bonferroni bound, the Holm-Bonferroni method.

 ## Note